pantheon-systems/documentation/source/content/multidev-faq.md

 <Partial file="covid-offer.md" />

-Multidev is available to all accounts with [Gold support](/support/#support-features-and-response-times) and above.
+Multidev is available to all [Gold Accounts](/support/#support-features-and-response-times) and above.
 Organizations with Multidev can assign unprivileged users who can access Multidev environments.
 See [Change Management](/change-management) for more information about roles and permissions.

 Visit the [Partner Program Page](https://pantheon.io/plans/partner-program?docs) to learn more about the benefits of becoming a Pantheon Partner Agency, or [contact us](https://pantheon.io/contact-us?docs).